subsquid/squid-sdk/test/solana-example/README.md

 ### Setting up the processor

-To set the block range and gateway, you can refer to (general settings page)[https://docs.subsquid.io/sdk/reference/processors/evm-batch/general/].
+To set the block range and gateway, you can refer to [general settings page](https://docs.subsquid.io/sdk/reference/processors/evm-batch/general/).
 To define the set of instrcutions, `options` has the following structure:

 ```